 The Pflaum Lectures in History are supported by income from a fund contributed by students and friends of the late Professor John C. Pflaum in appreciation of his effective teaching.
 The lectures bring to campus scholars who, like Professor Pflaum, are particularly successful in oral presentation of historical topics.
-Dr. Michael Katz, Annenberg Professor of History and a Research Associate in the Population Studies Center at the University of Pennsylvania, delivered the 2013 Pflaum Lecture entitled “Why Don't American Cities Burn Very Often.”
-Other recent lecturers have been Graydon Tunstall, John Voll, Mercedes Vilanova, Harold H. Saunders, William J. Burns, Geoffry R. Stone, Conrad Crane, Brian Donahue, Thomas Hull, Daniel Walker Howe, Zachary Lockman, Michael Katz, Michael Adas, Peter Gatrell, Jeffrey Pilcher and Jacqueline Jones.
+Prof. John Bodnar, Indiana University, delivered the 2018 Pflaum Lecture entitled “Patriotic Optics and America's War on Terror.”
+Other recent lecturers have been Thomas Hull, Daniel Walker Howe, Zachary Lockman, Michael Katz, Michael Adas, Peter Gatrell, Jeffrey Pilcher and Jacqueline Jones.

 The Rabinowitz Program was created by Wilbur M. Rabinowitz, Class of 1940 and a trustee of the college, to enable students and faculty to benefit from encounters with articulate and knowledgeable spokespersons whose careers are or have been in business or government.
 Individuals who have distinguished themselves in the corporate world or government are invited to visit the Dickinson campus as participants in one of the two components of the program: the Benjamin Rush Award Ceremony or the Executive-in-Residence Program.